 Well, she obviously knew me.
 Within the last year, I’d had a baby and still couldn’t fit back into my pre-baby jeans.

 The note confirmed what I already thought about myself– I’m fat–but didn’t want to say out loud.
-Even though I thought everyone was already thinking it.
+Even though I thought everyone was thinking it.

 Well, the “friend” turned out to be a weight loss company.
 It was an ad campaign in which they sent out “anonymous” hand-written notes from “friends” with an ad for a weight loss product attached.

 They were counting on people feeling bad about themselves and being desperate for a change.

 If you’re anything like me, you’ve struggled with being comfortable with who you are.
 You’ve had the fear of not measuring up or meeting other’s expectations.
 It can be frustrating and leave you feeling unworthy.

 The company was counting on me feeling that way.
 And, why shouldn’t it?